kimik00/CommonDataLayer/examples/deploy/SETUP.md

 `psql -U postgres --password -h localhost` the password is `1234`

+### VictoriaMetrics

+You can query VM over it's rest endpoints at [localhost:8428](http://localhost:8428)

 ### Schema registry
-Schema registry can be either accessed via [gRPC](schema-registry/proto/registry.proto), or via `cdl-cli`.
+Schema registry can be either accessed via [gRPC](../../schema-registry/proto/registry.proto), or via `cdl-cli`.
 Using `cdl-cli` will require presence of rust compiler on your local machine.
 Tips on how to install rust are available on [rustup website](https://rustup.rs/).

 From main directory of this project you can run `cdl-cli` via: